RVshare.com

 • Mileage: To get from Amarillo to Roswell, you'll drive for 383 miles.

-• Fun Fact: Amarillo is known as the "Yellow Rose of Texas."
+• Fun fact: Amarillo is known as the "Yellow Rose of Texas."
 The name "Amarillo" is Spanish for the word "yellow."

-Top RV Rentals in Amarillo, Texas
+Top RV Rentals Near Amarillo, Texas

-Nearby National Parks
+National Parks

 Consider adding a few beautiful national parks to your road trip itinerary from Amarillo to Roswell.
 Some of the most unique protected lands are west of Texas in New Mexico.